 The Bank is exposed to operational risks related to how data is processed, stored, archived and used.
-If data is managed poorly, or outside of the applicable regulatory requirements, the Bank could be subject to reputational damage and / or regulatory investigation.
-As such, the Bank has an established data governance policy to support the implementation of guidelines, procedures and technical measures within the business to ensure that processing of Data is performed in accordance with the applicable legal, regulatory requirements and industry best practices.
-The Bank recognises data as an asset and as such its management must be subject to robust governance to ensure that it is appropriately managed and duly protected.
+If data is managed poorly, or outside of the applicable regulatory requirements, the Bank could be subject to reputational damage and/or regulatory investigation.
+As such, the Bank has an established Data Governance Policy to support the implementation of guidelines, procedures and technical measures within the business to ensure that processing of data is performed in accordance with the applicable legal, regulatory requirements and industry best practices.
+The Bank recognises data as an asset and as such its management must be subject to robust governance to ensure that it is appropriately managed, duly protected and of high quality.

 Data quality is an important element of governance.
 Disparate redundant data is one of the primary contributing factors to poor data quality and can lead to large operational risk.
-Data should be of high quality, accurate, available in a timely manner, fit for purpose and used with consistency throughout the organisation.
+Data should be of high quality, accurate, available in a timely manner, fit for purpose and used with consistency throughout the organisation over its lifecycle.
 Both the Bank and employee data must be retained and protected to preserve business integrity as well as to comply with numerous legal requirements such as accounting, employment and anti-discrimination laws.

-Furthermore, Client Data is subject to professional secrecy rules in the countries where the Bank carries its operations and to strict banking secrecy rules in Luxembourg.
-Some data groups fall under the definition of Personal Data, which is governed by the General Data Protection Regulation ("GDPR"), (EU) 2016/679 and failing to follow these rules can lead to, as noted above, further operational and reputational risk, as well as regulatory investigation and possible fines.
-In this context, the Bank has established a privacy protection policy to support the implementation of procedures and technical measures to be able to demonstrate that processing of Personal Data and privacy protection is performed in accordance with the applicable legal and regulatory requirements.
+Furthermore, Client Data is subject to professional secrecy and banking secrecy rules in Luxembourg and in all the countries where the Bank operates.
+Some data groups fall under the definition of Personal Data, which is governed by multiple data privacy regimes the principle amongst them being in the EU and UK General Data Protection Regulation ("GDPR"), (EU) 2016/679, and failing to follow these rules can lead to, as noted above, further operational and reputational risk, as well as regulatory investigation and possible fines.
+In this context, the Bank has established a Privacy Protection Policy to support the implementation of procedures and technical measures to be able to demonstrate that processing of Personal Data and privacy protection is performed in accordance with the applicable legal and regulatory requirements.

-The Bank is committed to compliance with all relevant legislation, including data protection laws such as GDPR.
+The Bank is committed to compliance with all relevant legislation, including data protection laws such as EU GDPR, UK GDPR and Personal Data Protection Commission ("PDPC") Singapore.
 Appropriate data protection is the foundation of trustworthy business relationships and ensures the Bank's business and reputation remains sound.